-The undersigned hereby elects to convert the number of shares of Series B Convertible Preferred Stock indicated below into shares of common stock, no par value per share (the "Corporation"), according to the conditions hereof, as of the date written below.
+The undersigned hereby elects to convert the number of shares of Series B Convertible Preferred Stock indicated below into shares of common stock, no par value per share (the "Common Stock"), of Akers Biosciences, Inc., a New Jersey corporation (the "Corporation"), according to the conditions hereof, as of the date written below.
 If shares of Common Stock are to be issued in the name of a Person other than the undersigned, the undersigned will pay all transfer taxes payable with respect thereto.
 No fee will be charged to the Holders for any conversion, except for any such transfer taxes.